Do you want to block WordPress referrer spam in Google Analytics?

 It affects your Google Analytics reports as this data appears under Referral data and may affect your website’s overall page views, bounce rates, and session reports.

-If you are seeing many suspicious-looking domains in your Referral reports, then they are most likely spam referrers.
+If you are seeing lots of suspicious-looking domains in your Referral reports, then they are most likely spam referrers.

-Blocking these spam referrals will improve your Google Analytics reports and ensure that your data is not polluted by spam requests.
+Blocking these spam referrals will improve the accuracy of your Google Analytics reports and ensure that spam requests do not pollute your data.

 Note: If you’re new and haven’t setup Google analytics properly, then we recommend using our guide on how to install Google Analytics in WordPress.

-This is the easiest way to block the most common referrer spam in Google Analytics.
+One easy way to block common referrer spam in Google Analytics is by using Sucuri.

-It blocks most common website threats including referrer spam before they even reach your website.
+It is one of the best WordPress security plugins and comes with a website firewall.
+The firewall blocks most common website threats, including referrer spam, before they even reach your website.

-Sucuri also comes with website monitoring, malware scanner, integrity check, and dozens of security features.
+Sucuri also comes with website monitoring, a malware scanner, an integrity check, and dozens of security features.
 This protects your website against hacking, malware, and brute force attacks.

-First, you need to install and activate the Stop Referrer Spam plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the Analytics Spam Blocker plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit the Settings » Referral Spam page to review plugin settings.
+Upon activation, you need to visit the Tools » Analytics Spam Blocker page from the WordPress dashboard to review plugin settings.

 The first two techniques mentioned above will block referrer traffic that arrives at your website.

 However, spammers may sometimes not send referral requests to your website.
-Instead, they would target your Google Analytics tracking code to trick it into recording a spam request.
+Instead, they can target your Google Analytics tracking code to trick it into recording a spam request.

 These attempts will bypass filters on your website and may still appear in your Google Analytics reports.